G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 - math
 - maidenhead (this isn't actually used in the display yet, but is in the spot gathering code)

-The parameters that specify the band of interest and the "home" DXCC are at the top of the "main" block around line 105 in the spot-gathering code.
+The parameters that specify the band of interest and the "home" DXCC are at the top of the "main" block around line 150 in the spot-gathering code; you'll need to edit these to suit your area of interest before running.

+The spot-gathering code saves two 'Pickle' files in the same directory as the code for the display code to use.
+If you stop the code and change the band or home DXCC, please delete these files or you'll have a mix of spots from the previous and new places and won't be able to tell them apart until they have 'expired' (see 'stale_mins').
+Actually you can delete these files at any time should you want to manually reset the spots or active list to empty. **Known issue:** the code that calls the 'clear out old spots & calls' part currently lives in the loop that activates if a spot is received, which means that if no spots are received, spots older than the 'stale_mins' specification will still display.

 Development ideas for the future include a GUI of some kind (or at least hotkeys) and using Maidenhead square(s) as an alternative to DXCC to specify the "neighbours" you want to watch.